GabrielleMejia/JML-Exercises/Exersises/AssumeExKey.md

 	return max;
 }
 ```
-After including this second assume statement our function finally verifies - but we have narrowed down that our error must be within the selection sort.
-You might have already caught it, but in the selection sort we have j = 0, when it needs to be j = i+1.
-Something like that might be hard to find in an extensive program, so assume helps us to cut down the time of debugging.
+After including this second `assume` statement our function finally verifies - but we have narrowed down that our error must be within the selection sort.
+You might have already caught it, but in the selection sort we have `j = 0`, when it needs to be `j = i + 1`.
+Something like that might be hard to find in an extensive program, so `assume` helps us to cut down the time of debugging.
 If we fix the code we see that the correct max value is found and the function can be verified.
 ```java
 //@ requires a != null;
 //@ ensures (\forall int k; 0 < k < a.length; a[k-1] <= a[k]);